samothy/drunk-index-calculator/README.md

-# drunk-index-calculator
+# alcohol-calculator
-A tool for determining the frugality of an alcoholic beverage.
+ How much booze for your buck?